fortyoneplustwo/notestamp/README.md

 ### Calling the back-end API ###
 The front-end is responsible for hydrating the components with user session data.
 I debated using a NextJS for SSR, but I decided that
-CSR was better for these reasons:
+CSR because:
 - Navigation speed is much faster.
-- Once you have loaded the application, everything still works offline except loading a youtube video and signing in.
-Losing an internet connection does not 'break' the application as you can still navigate to the different componments that work offline.
+- Losing an internet connection does not 'break' the application as you can still navigate to the
+- different components that work offline i.e. everything except youtube and dashboard components.

 ## Styling ##
 Implemented in vanilla CSS so I could get better at CSS.